 Now many people are quite afraid of spiders, and that is, of course, an appropriate starting point: spider cakes.

-Now it may look difficult, but don't let it stop you.
-Within a minute or 10 you have decorated a pack of cookies.
-And you won't require much baking skills.
+Now it may look complicated, but don't let it stop you.
+Within a minute or 10, you have decorated a pack of cookies.
+And you won't require many baking skills.

 A treat for children